Tips For Helping Someone Else

 Pay Them for Work

-If you plan to do this, be sure to write out a small contract.
-You don’t want to ruin a friendship over this kind of thing!
+You don’t want to ruin a friendship over these kinds of financial issues.
 If the job is worth $200 to you, be sure to agree on the price in writing so that no one is unsure.

-Consider Combining Plans
+Consider Combining Plans (But Consider Carefully)

-If you trust the person you are helping, you could consider combining family plans (such as cell phone bills) to get a better deal.
+If you thoroughly trust the person you are helping, you could consider combining family plans (such as cell phone bills) to get a better deal.
 Many cellular companies offer better deals for two households with multiple lines than they do for one person.

 *A word of caution* – be sure that this is someone you can really, truly trust.
 If your friend has a history of not paying bills in the past, this could affect your plan and your credit as well as your friendship.
+Don’t add any money worries to your life if you have the least bit of doubt.

 Ask for Donations

-Instead of depleting what little financial resources you may have, ask for donations to help.
+Instead of depleting what few financial resources you may have, ask for donations to help.
 If many people offer $5, it goes a lot further than a one-time contribution from you.
 Consider anything from a GoFundMe page to a bowling party fundraiser.

 Just Be There

 Whether someone has just been through a natural disaster or a personal one, what they often need more than anything is a shoulder to lean on.
-Offer to have them over for breakfast, come by for a chat or just be available by text whenever they need.
+Offer to have them over for breakfast, come by for a chat, or just be available by text whenever they need.
 Not everyone wants to talk about their issues on a regular basis, but knowing that you are there if they need you can be gesture enough.

 Helping someone financially doesn’t have to drain you financially.
 The bottom line is that you care, not that you have money to solve any problems.
-Show your love and support without putting your own family at risk – there really are ways!
+Show your love and support without putting your own family at risk – there really are ways.